-Every month, each Waitrose store donates a share of £1,000 (£500 in convenience shops, £3,000 in John Lewisdepartment stores) between three causes.
+Every month, each Waitrose store donates a share of £1,000 (£500 in convenience shops, £3,000 per quarter in John Lewis department stores) between three causes.
 These could be for local causes like school equipment upgrades, social welfare carers, aged care or health and wellbeing charity activities.
 Contact your local Waitrose store directly or fill in the form on the John Lewis website.

 Arm Cambridge Fund